 Mounting Storage on Desktop or Laptop

-PLEASE NOTE: Scratch space (/n/holyscratch01) cannot be mounted in this manner.
+– Scratch space (/n/holyscratch01) cannot be mounted in this manner.
 It is only available on the cluster.
-If you need to transfer data to scratch, you can use an SFTP or SCP client to connect to the cluster and then access /n/holyscratch01/
+If you need to transfer data to/from scratch, you can use an SFTP or SCP client to connect to the cluster and then change to /n/holyscratch01/[your lab’s space] .
+You can also use Globus for large external transfers.

 Connect to the VPN